oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

     * 20 GB disk space

-    * Mozilla Firefox 17 or later
+    * Mozilla Firefox 17

+    * IE9 and above for the web-admin, IE8 and above for the user portal

 Optional Hardware: